 Just a reminder that prefold diapers are not waterproof, you need to wrap a diaper cover over them.

-Three (Money Saving) Tips for Buying Cloth Diapers Online from Amazon
+Two (Money Saving) Tips for Buying Cloth Diapers Online from Amazon

 Now that you know what to look for on Amazon, let’s save you some money!
 Below, I have three tips that will save you money and a ton of aggravation down the line if you’re shopping for diapers on Amazon.com or Amazon.ca (I have not yet searched on other Amazon storefronts, but I would imagine they are consistent, and you’ll likely find these tips helpful in other locations as well).